Glacier Express: pure pleasure for eyes and palate

 Zermatt 1600 m, Visp 650 m, Oberalppass 2033 m, Chur 585 m, St. Moritz 1775 m

 Depending on route, approx. 5.5 to 8 hours

 Views of mountain summits, passes, steep rock faces, forests, lakes, gorges, bizarre rock formations, plains, mountain villages, glaciers, eternal ice.

 Mid-May to October

 Mid-December to mid-May

-Glacier Express trains do not operate from the beginning of November to 10 December
+Glacier Express trains do not operate from November to mid-December

 Menu of the day CHF 30, 3-course menu CHF 43, fresh regional produce